Parents—Talk With Your High School Grads About Celebrating Safely

 - Hypothermia or low body temperature, bluish or pale skin.

-Alcohol poisoning can lead to permanent brain damage or death, so a person showing any of these signs requires immediate medical attention.
+An alcohol overdose can lead to permanent brain damage or death, so a person showing any of these signs requires immediate medical attention.
 If you or your graduates notice any of these signs, don’t wait.
-Call 911 if you suspect alcohol poisoning.
+Call 911 if you suspect an alcohol overdose.

 For more information visit: www.collegedrinkingprevention.gov